Modified Starobinsky inflation by the $R\ln\left( \square\right) R$ term: Final Comments

 where $\kappa_{0}\simeq\kappa_{\alpha}\simeq5\times10^{-10}M_{p}^{2}$.
 This equation shows that for $\left\vert b\right\vert \sim10^{-3}$ (see figure \ref{fig2}), it is necessary $\xi\sim2\times10^{4}$.
 The high value of the non-minimum coupling constant $\xi$ is consistent with the Higgs inflation model proposed in \cite{BezShapo2008}\textbf{ }where $\xi\sim5\times 10^{4}\sqrt{\lambda}$.\footnote{The $\lambda$ parameter is the quartic Higgs field self-coupling \cite{Steinwachs2019}\textbf{.}} It is also worth mentioning that the inclusion of new scalar degrees of freedom increases the value of $N_{s}$ present in Eq. (\ref{alpha definition}) and causes $\xi$ to decrease to a fixed value of $b$.

-The discussion in the previous paragraph supports the idea that two different approaches can be used to treat light matter fields in an inflationary context of modified gravity.
+The discussion in the previous paragraph supports the idea that two different approaches can be used to deal with light matter fields in an inflationary context of modified gravity.
 The first approach considers these fields explicitly and analyzes how they affect inflation (see, for example, ref. \cite{GunSte2019}).
 The second one uses the idea of effective theories, which treat all matter fields collectively and transfer their effects to the gravitational degrees of freedom.
 In principle, the second approach is only correct if the second nonlocal term $\left( 2\beta /M_{P}^{2}\right) C_{\kappa\rho\alpha\beta}\ln\left( \square\right) C^{\kappa\rho\alpha\beta}$ is also included.
 Nevertheless, only considering matter fields of the standard model (minimalist model), the value of $c\equiv$ $4\beta \kappa_{0}/M_{P}^{2}$, which measures the effectiveness of the second nonlocal term concerning the Starobinsky term, is extremely small ($\left\vert c\right\vert \sim10^{-8}$) \cite{DonMen2014}.
-Thus, unless the matter degrees of freedom increase by several orders of magnitude,\footnote{Another possibility would be to include some non-minimal coupling between vector or fermionic fields with gravitation.} it is reasonable to assume that the term $C_{\kappa\rho\alpha\beta}\ln\left( \square\right) C^{\kappa\rho\alpha\beta }$ is always negligible in the inflationary context.
-Therefore, in a minimalist model, the only nonlocal term which can effectively contribute to the inflationary regime is the $R\ln\left( \square\right) R$, and this will only occur if $\xi$ is sufficiently large.
+Thus, unless the matter degrees of freedom increase by several orders of magnitude,\footnote{Another possibility would be to include some non-minimal coupling between vector or fermionic fields with gravitation.} it is reasonable to expect that the term $C_{\kappa\rho\alpha\beta}\ln\left( \square\right) C^{\kappa\rho\alpha\beta }$ will be negligible in the inflationary context.